 If you are looking for vibrant nightlife or the best place to experience Mardi Gras, you simply have to stay on Bourbon Street.
 With its bars and clubs, it will let you party around the clock throughout your stay in New Orleans.
 The Central Business District is primarily aimed at those traveling to the city to work.
 However, it is also a great place for anyone attending an event at the Mercedes Benz Superdome.

 Marigny and Bywater offer a lot of similar attractions to Faubourg Treme as well.
 However, this is an area that is probably better suited to those more interested in the Creole style of art and architecture than their actual history.

 For those who love the great outdoors, Mid-City and Lakeview are ideal choices.
 Not only do they give you access to City Park and some of the largest remaining areas of the bayou in the city, but they are also located close to the shores of Lake Pontchartrain.

-For those who prioritize safety, Uptown and the Garden District have the two lowest crime rates in New Orleans.
+For those who prioritize safety, Uptown and the Garden District are some of the safest areas to stay in New Orleans because they are the two lowest crime rates neighborhoods in New Orleans.
 While primarily residential, they both have one distinct feature that will determine which you prefer.
-Uptown and the Garden District are some of the safest areas to stay in New Orleans.

 |💎 Best luxury hotel:||NOPSI Hotel New Orleans|